InternetOfPeers/hiero-json-rpc-relay-proxy/README.md

    cd packages/proxy
    cp .env.example .env
    # Edit .env with your Hedera credentials
+   # Ensure account has ≥25 HBAR for topic creation
    ```

 2. **Configure the Prover** (optional for demo):